Queen Elizabeth II’s coffin takes long road through Scotland

 EDINBURGH, Scotland (AP) — In a somber, regal procession, Queen Elizabeth II’s flag-draped coffin was driven slowly through the Scottish countryside Sunday from her beloved Balmoral Castle to the Scottish capital of Edinburgh.
 Mourners packed city streets and highway bridges or lined rural roads with cars and tractors to take part in a historic goodbye to the monarch who had reigned for 70 years.

 The procession was a huge event for Scotland as the U.K. takes days to mourn its longest-reigning monarch, the only one most Britons have ever known.
 People turned out hours early to grab a space by the police barricades in Edinburgh.
-By afternoon, the crowds were 10 people deep in places.
+By afternoon, the crowds were 10 people deep.

 “I think she has been an ever-constant in my life.
 She was the queen I was born under, and she has always been there,” said Angus Ruthven, a 54-year-old civil servant from Edinburgh.
-“I think it is going to take a lot of adjusting that she is not here.
-It is quite a sudden thing.”
+“I think it is going to take a lot of adjusting that she is not here.”

 Silence fell on the packed Royal Mile in Edinburgh as the hearse carrying the queen arrived.
 But as the convoy vanished from view, the crowd spontaneously started clapping.